 Another area where the therapists at Thriveworks Atlanta seek to earn trust with their African American clients is by working with their community support.
 Religious leaders, family members, and friends can all play a part in holistic care.
 Therapists and community members are all on the same team, working toward the same goal—an individual’s well-being.
 Each has a unique and important part to play.
 Religious leaders can support an individual’s mental health in ways that therapists cannot.
 Therapists can support an individual’s mental health in ways that friends cannot.
 Family can provide support in ways that pastors cannot.
 Friends can give care that counselor cannot.
 Every aspect of an individual’s support community is important.

-Setting Up an Appointment for Counseling at Thriveworks Atlanta
+Setting Up an Appointment for Counseling at Thriveworks Atlanta in Sandy Springs

 When you read through the list of issues that may be discussed at therapy, you may have recognized something.
 You also may not have recognized something.
 It would be impossible to list every challenge people face.
 Whatever may be happening in your life right now, know that you are not alone.
 Help is available.
 If you are thinking of going to therapy, Thriveworks Atlanta has appointments available.
 Our therapists are licensed professionals who care.
 We know that life is challenging, and so, we think that scheduling therapy should not be.
 When you call our office to make an appointment, here are a few things you can expect…